 - Rodico or peg wood

 Mix as much alum powder with the water as it will hold.
-I suppose you could buy a block of alum and grind it but I bought a container of alum powder of the internet.
+I suppose you could buy a block of alum and grind it but I bought a container of alum powder from the internet.

 Before you continue, make sure to remove as many parts as possible.
 Alum won’t corrode stainless steel but it’ll corrode carbon steel.
 For example, if the broken screw is inside the baseplate, make sure to remove parts like the set lever screw.

 Please note that some crowns are also made of carbon steel so the alum will ruin them.
-So, make sure you know which metal the crown is made of if you need to remove a broken winding stem from a crown.
+Make sure you know which metal the crown is made of if you need to remove a broken winding stem from a crown.
 This might help: stainless steel has a luster and carbon steel is quite dull.
 Also, carbon steel is magnetic and stainless steel isn’t.